loucerac/drexml/README.md

 # Drug REpurposing using Mechanistic Models of signal transduction and eXplainable Machine Learning

-Repository for the dreml python package: (DREM³L) Drug REpurposing using Mechanistic Models of signal transduction and  eXplainable Machine Learning
+Repository for the drexml python package: (DREXM³L) Drug REpurposing using Mechanistic Models of signal transduction and eXplainable Machine Learning

 ## Setup